Can You File a Claim Against a Driver Who Commits Road Rage?

 Kansas City Car Accident Lawyers & Defenders of the Injured

 Were you struck by a road rage driver in Kansas or Missouri?
 Do you not know what to do next to seek compensation?
-Not to worry – DiPasquale Moore and our Kansas City personal injury lawyers are here to help.
+Not to worry – DiPasquale Moore and our Kansas City car accident lawyers are here to help.

 We have earned an impressive track record of successful case results, either won in verdicts or settlements, for our personal injury and car accident clients.
 We believe that our client-first focus and extensive experience – our law firm collectively has more than 50 years of legal experience – are key factors in our ability to win for our clients, time and again.
 Come see what we can do for you after you have been unjustly hurt in a road rage incident by contacting our firm and requesting a free consultation.